dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

 4  0  1  1    1.0       3      0.0
 ['BINARY', 7 rows, 5000 samples, 3 variables]

-All the returned samples from this execution represent valid value assignments for an AND gate, and minimize (are low-energy states of) the BQM.
+Almost all the returned samples from this execution represent valid value assignments for an AND gate, and minimize (are low-energy states of) the BQM.

-Note that lines 5 and 6 of output from this execution show samples that seem identical to lines 1 and 2 (but with non-zero values in the rightmost column, :code:`chain_breaks`\ ).
+Note that lines 5 and 6 of output from this execution show samples that seem identical to lines 1 and 2 (but with non-zero values in the rightmost column, :code:`chain_b.`).
 The next section addresses that.

 Understanding Minor-Embedding
 =============================